Naoshi Mizuta: Musical style and influences

 For games, Mizuta is primarily focused on creating music that fits the title and the scene at hand, without consideration for how it might sound in isolation.
-On older consoles, the hardware restricted composers to three channels of audio.
-Working within these limitations, Mizuta was challenged to create strong, memorable melodies without the aid of atmospheric and accompanying lines.
-Even without such constraints in modern titles, he feels that this style has its merits and is worth preserving.
+On older consoles, the hardware restricted composers to working with a limited number of channels, which challenged composers to create strong, memorable melodies without the aid of atmospheric and accompanying lines.
+Even without such constraints in modern titles, Mizuta feels that this style has its merits and is worth preserving in modern games.
 On the other hand, for alternative presentations of his music such as live performances or piano arrangements, Mizuta feels more free to have fun and play it however he likes.
 Mizuta is heavily influenced by the work of Ryuichi Sakamoto, as well as Nobuo Uematsu, his superior at Square.
 He also draws inspiration from a variety of film scores as well as fan remixes of his work on YouTube.
+He has cited acid jazz artists such as Jamiroquai, Incognito, and The Brand New Heavies as inspirations for his music while working at Capcom.